 The Fund and the Australian Chamber Orchestra Pty Ltd have signed an Instrument Hire Agreement, whereby for a nominal fee the Australian Chamber Orchestra Pty Ltd can utilise the instruments held by the Fund.
-However, in consideration of the free general administrative and secretarial services provided by the Australian Chamber Orchestra Pty Limited, the fee has been waived.
+However, in consideration of the general administrative and secretarial services provided by the Australian Chamber Orchestra Pty Limited, the fee has been waived.

 The Trustee is responsible for fees paid to the Australian Financial Services Licence (AFSL) Holder under the Licence Service Agreement, an agreement between the Trustee and JBWere Pty Limited.
 The Trustee may recover these fees from the Fund.
-The Fees due are paid direct by the Fund, hence no recovery by the Trustee during the year ended 30 June 2017 (2016: \$Nil).
+The Fees due are paid direct by the Fund, hence there was no recovery by the Trustee during the year ended 30 June 2018 (2017: \$Nil).

 As described in note 10(a) in 2017 the Fund issued two promissory notes to pay for the 1616 Brother Amati Cello.
+These were paid in full by August 2017.
+The intercompany loan as at 30 June 2018 is from the ACO for licence holder fees.